Can You Swim With Staph Infection

 Can You Swim With Staph Infection and Not Spread It?

-Yes, you can swim with staph infection but be careful not to spread it to others.
+Yes, you can swim with a staph infection, but be careful not to spread it to others.
 You should always cover the infected area and avoid sharing towels or touching other people while in the water.

 Is Chlorine Enough to Kill Staph Bacteria in Swimming Pools?

-Yes, chlorine is effective in killing staph bacteria in swimming pools, but it requires the right ph and concentration levels.
-Make sure to use properly maintained swimming pools to reduce the risk of staph infection.
+Yes, chlorine effectively kills staph bacteria in swimming pools but requires the right pH and concentration levels.
+Use properly maintained swimming pools to reduce the risk of staph infection.

 How Long Should You Wait to Swim After Treating Staph Infection?